 The course highlights the aspects in which medicine courses at Oxford and Cambridge are different from other medical schools as well as how the application process and requirements differ from other universities.
 The requirements and rationale of medical degree admissions interviews will also be explained.

 With so many well-qualified students applying, a well-written personal statement is necessary to stand out from the crowd.
-Students work closely with their teacher and will have a first or second draft of their statement ready by the time they leave Oxford.
+Students work closely with their teacher and will have a first or second draft of their statement ready by the time they leave ORA.
 Previous students have identified the assistance with the personal statement as one of the best aspects of the programme.

 Advice on BMAT and other tests